Psychiatry (PSYT)

 PSYT 199 | FYS: Mental Illness and the Brain. | 3 | |

 FYS: Mental Illness and the Brain.
-Terms offered: this course is not currently offered.
-This course will introduce the student to the fundamentals of neuroscience, and then use these principles to illustrate recent advances made on the biological causes of, and treatments for, mental disorders with a strong biological component: schizophrenia, depression, mania, anxiety disorders, obsessive-compulsive disorder, Alzheimer's and Parkinson's diseases and alcohol and drug abuse. | |||
+Terms offered: Fall 2025 This course will introduce the student to the fundamentals of neuroscience, and then use these principles to illustrate recent advances made on the biological causes of, and treatments for, mental disorders with a strong biological component: schizophrenia, depression, mania, anxiety disorders, obsessive-compulsive disorder, Alzheimer's and Parkinson's diseases and alcohol and drug abuse. | |||

 PSYT 301 | Issues in Drug Dependence. | 3 | |

 Issues in Drug Dependence.
-Terms offered: this course is not currently offered.
-The phenomenology and epidemiology of the use and abuse of alcohol, nicotine, opiates, stimulants, sedatives and psychotomimetic agents are discussed in relation to current theoretical and experimental issues.
+Terms offered: Fall 2025 The phenomenology and epidemiology of the use and abuse of alcohol, nicotine, opiates, stimulants, sedatives and psychotomimetic agents are discussed in relation to current theoretical and experimental issues.
 The perspective is multidisciplinary and the intention is to develop an understanding of the nature of the issues surrounding drug dependence. | |||

 PSYT 400D1 & PSYT 400D2 | Research Project in Psychiatry. and Research Project in Psychiatry. | 6 | |